mariaclaraav/CNC_Monitoring/README.md

-# CNC_Monitoring
+# CNC_ConditionMonitoring
- Condition Monitoring of Bosch CNC milling machine data
+ Condition Monitoring for CNC Machining data from Bosch